-What childless stepmothers will never understand is that love isn’t an adequate word to describe our pull to our children.
-When my children hurt I ache.
-When my children have a victory I celebrate.
+What new stepmothers will never understand is that love isn’t an adequate word to describe our pull to our children.
+When my children hurt, I ache.
+When my children have a victory, I celebrate.
 When my children look at their father with adoration, I fall in love with him all over again.
-Some of these childless stepmothers will go on to make babies with their new husband.
+Some of these stepmothers will go on to make babies with their new husband.
 I’ve watched friends go through a new kind of torture with that one.

 That is motherhood.

-A bonus mom doesn’t exist.
+A bonus mom doesn’t pop up on day one of marriage.
 A Bonus Mom is an arrogant title that second and third and ninth wives give themselves.
-This way they can pretend as if they are loved deeply and wholly by their new partner’s children.
+This way, they can pretend as if they are loved deeply and wholly by their new partner’s children.
 A Bonus Mom is a perky newlywed who thinks that her designer gown and Queen for a Day party endears her to the world.
-A Bonus Mom is an absurdity, and any mother who has put in the work, who have sacrificed parts of her life with no regrets knows that a Bonus Mom is, quite frankly, an idiot and a narcissist.
+A Bonus Mom is an absurdity, and any mother who has put in the work, who have sacrificed parts of her life with no regrets knows that a Bonus Mom Bride is, quite frankly, an idiot and a narcissist.

 I know blended families where the children love the stepparents as if they were their own.
 I’m willing to bet that the binding love didn’t pop up in the first few weeks of the marriage.
 I know adults who have their stepparents walk them down the aisle.
 Blended families aren’t instant, and it’s not like adoption or birth.
 Stepparents need to wait for the kids to love you back.